-The mystery drives the plot, but the heart of the story are the relationships of the characters, including some who are "off camera," like Jack's father and older brothers and Lola's father.
+The mystery drives the plot, but the heart of the story is the relationships of the characters, including some who are "off-camera," like Jack's father and older brothers and Lola's father.
 Even though they aren't present, they do impact the personalities of the children.
 Exploring how the various characters felt - even Professor Barlowe being charged to keep a secret - creates opportunities for empathy and personal ethics.

 Do your readers think this story could be made into a movie?
 Who would play what role?
 Do Lola, Emmy, Jack, Madame Boyd, and Professor Barlowe remind them of characters in other books?

 Borrow, for sure.
 The mystery is exceptional, and the story has a small cast, making it a great choice for reluctant or striving readers.